UselessJoy/moonraker/docs/configuration.md

 location: printer
 #   A description of the webcam location, ie: what the webcam is observing.
 #   The default is "printer".
+icon:
+#   A name of the icon to use for the camera.
+See the tip following this
+#   example for known values.
+The default is mdiWebcam.
+enabled: True
+#   An optional boolean value to indicate if this webcam should be enabled.
+#   Default is True.
 service: mjpegstreamer
 #   The name of the application or service hosting the webcam stream.
 Front-
-#   ends may use this configuration to determine how to launch or start the
+#   ends may use this configuration to determine how to connect to the service
+#   and interpret its stream.
+See the tip following this example for
-#   program.
+#   currently known values.
 The default is "mjpegstreamer".
+location: printer
+#   A string describing the location of the camera.
+Default is printer.
 target_fps: 15
 #   An integer value specifying the target framerate.
 The default is 15 fps.
+target_fps_idle: 5
+#   An integer value specifying the target framerate when the printer is idle.
+#   The default is 5 fps.
 stream_url:
 #   The url for the camera stream request.
 This may be a full url or a
 #   relative path (ie: /webcam?action=stream) if the stream is served on the